The 5 Best Foods & Nutrients to Eat More of for a Healthy Immune System

-How can you bolster your defenses against the germs lurking in the common areas in your office, the mall where you do your holiday shopping and the rest stops you encounter in your holiday travels?
-Include these 5 immunity boosters in your diet, plus make sure to wash your hands, take a multi-vitamin and try to get enough sleep too.
+How can you bolster your defenses against the germs or viruses?
+Include these 5 immunity boosters in your diet, plus make sure to wash your hands, take a multi-vitamin and try to get enough sleep, too.

 Related: Healthy Immunity-Boosting Recipes

-Pictured recipe: Classic Chicken Soup
+5. Chicken Soup

 It turns out there is something to chicken soup after all.
 In one study, hot chicken soup was more effective than hot or cold water at making noses run—a good thing since nasal secretions help rid the body of pathogenic viruses and bacteria.
 Like any hot liquid, soup also helps you to stay hydrated and raises the temperature of the airways, both of which are important for loosening secretions.
 Adding a few hot chiles to this Chicken Noodle Soup with Dill recipe might help loosen things up even more.